UnasZole/bible-scraper/README.md

 ##### Page parsing rules

-While all the properties described above serve to build the list of HTML pages to fetch, this last section is required to let the scraper know how these pages should be parsed.
+While all the properties described above serve to build the list of pages to fetch, this last section is required to let the scraper know how these pages should be parsed.

 In order to write these rules, you need to understand the overall parsing logic - which may be slightly counter-intuitive, but allows parsing even documents with ambiguous formatting.

-- The overall goal of the parser is to check all HTML elements in the page, and build a context tree (an internal structured representation of bible contents) out of it.
+- The overall goal of the parser is to check all elements in the page, and build a context tree (an internal structured representation of bible contents) out of it.
 - The [definition of all context types](src/main/java/com/github/unaszole/bible/datamodel/ContextType.java) specifies what each context can contain.
 Thus, at any point in time, the parser itself knows what types of context it may or may not open next.
 The goal the parsing rules is therefore to answer the following two questions :
-  - Given the current position in the context tree, can a given HTML element open a new context ?
+  - Given the current position in the context tree, can a given element open a new context ?
-  - If so, how do we extract the HTML element's contents to fill the new context ?
+  - If so, how do we extract the element's contents to fill the new context ?

+###### HTML parsing

+If the page to parse is HTML, you need to specify HTML parsing rules in the `html` section.
+These rules are based on [JSoup CSS selectors](https://jsoup.org/apidocs/org/jsoup/select/Selector.html).

-HTML element parsing rules are specified in the `elements` section of the YAML configuration.
+Then, element parsing rules are specified in the `elements` section of the YAML configuration.
 Each element parsing rule has the following contents :
 - The `selector` property is a [JSoup CSS selector](https://jsoup.org/apidocs/org/jsoup/select/Selector.html), evaluated from the root of the HTML document, to match an input HTML element.
 If the current HTML fails to match this selector, then the rule is ignored.